TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

   2. Open a terminal by pushing `ctrl + alt+ t` on the keyboard, if a terminal does not open, click anywhere on the desktop of the VM and try again.
   3. The following commands will ask you to type the password you setup earlier.
 As you type your password, you'll notice there is no visual feedback as this is a security measure.
 When prompted for your password, just type it and then push Enter on your keyboard.
 Enter the following command into the terminal: `sudo apt-get update`.
 Once the command has finished, enter `sudo apt-get upgrade`.
   4. Type the following command into the terminal: `sudo apt install gcc make perl`.
 You might be requested to enter in your password again.
 If an error is thrown, reboot the VM and try the steps in this list again.
   5. Run: `sudo /media/$USER/VBox*/VBoxLinux*.run` This might also require you to enter your password.
-If the terminal throws back an error, you can try again but replace $USER with your username you created in Xubuntu, but this should not be necessary.
+If the terminal throws back an error, you can try again but replace $USER with your username you created in Lubuntu, but this should not be necessary.
   6. Run `reboot` in the terminal, and the VM should reboot.
 If this does not work, reboot the VM by clicking the "start" menu, and selecting "reboot."

   **NOTE**: